datracka/sleepdiary.io-deployment/STATUS.md

 - The problem looks is that 443 is not open

+Solution:

-Solution: run docker-compose with ports 80 and 443
+- run docker-compose with ports 80 and 443
+- apply (again) manual SSL configuration

+it should work afterwards!